-Trauma insurance pays out for specific health events, such as cancer, heart attack and many more.
+Trauma insurance is a type of life insurance that pays out a lump sum in the event of specified injuries, illnesses or other medical issues.
+It pays out for specific health events, such as cancer, heart attacks and strokes.
 The costs of these events can vary widely, which makes it hard to find a sum insured that will suit every circumstance.
-Questions to ask yourself include:

-2. What types of insurance do you already have?
+2. What types of insurance do I already have?

-From here, the second question is what other kinds of insurance you have.
-If you have comprehensive income protection cover, for example, you will likely be able to get your ongoing living expenses covered, and can instead opt for an amount more focused on medical expenses and paying off debts.
+The second question to consider is what other kinds of insurance you already have.
+If you have comprehensive income protection cover, for example, you will likely be able to get your ongoing living expenses covered, and can instead opt for an amount focused on medical expenses and paying off debts.

 3. More financial questions to consider

 - What are my financial obligations?
-Kids, living expenses, a partner that depends on you and other day-to-day costs combine to make up your financial obligations.
-This can generally be boiled down to your ongoing living costs.
+These are things like kids, living expenses, a partner that depends on you and other day-to-day costs.
+This is generally your ongoing living costs.

 - What are my debts?
 The last thing you want to do is struggle with debt alongside a serious health issue.
-Think about your mortgage, any credit card payments and other forms of debt, and what kind of payout would be needed to pay them all off, alongside other costs.
+Think about your mortgage, any credit card payments and other forms of debt you have, and what kind of payout would be needed to pay them all off – alongside other costs.

 - What are my assets and savings?
-If you have extensive savings you might be able to live off them for a while, while assets that can be liquidated or otherwise used can also help you meet financial obligations and pay for essential medical expenses if a trauma event turns your life upside down.
+If you have extensive savings you might be able to live off them for a while, while assets that can be liquidated or otherwise used can also help you meet your financial obligations and pay for accrued medical expenses.

 - What are my plans for the future?
-Discuss the future with your partner, and think about the things you are and are not willing to compromise on.
+Think about your future goals individually and with your partner too.
+Specifically, pinpoint the things you are and won't be willing to compromise on.
 For example, having enough to put your kids through school might be non-negotiable, but a post-retirement trip around the world could fall by the wayside.

 Weighing the respective likelihoods of different trauma events can help you anticipate costs.
-As such, it’s important to have a sense of
+It's important to have a sense of:

 - What conditions are covered by trauma insurance

-Fortunately you don't really need to consider every single one in detail.
+Fortunately, you don't really need to consider every single one in detail.
 Trauma insurance covers dozens of conditions, but a small handful account for well over 90% of all claims.
-Consider these, and any others that you may be disproportionately likely to experience, such as due to family history or other health conditions.
+Consider these, along with any others that you may be more likely to experience, due to family history or other health conditions.

 Source: Money Management

-Thee vast majority of claims are often accounted for by these conditions.
-As such, you might calculate your trauma insurance needs in line with these, and the lifetime medical costs typically associated with treatment and care for each.
+The vast majority of claims are often accounted for by these conditions.
+You can choose to calculate your trauma insurance needs in line with these, and the lifetime medical costs typically associated with treatment and care for each.